-Coal Mine Canyon is a tributary of Moenkopi Wash, about fifteen miles southeast of Tuba City, Arizona.
-Coal Mine Canyon contains red and white striped cliffs and is best shot from the rim.
+Coal Mine Canyon is a tributary of Moenkopi Wash and is about fifteen miles southeast of Tuba City, Arizona.
+Coal Mine Canyon contains red and white striped cliffs and is most easily shot from the rim.
 The rim is on Navajo Nation land.
 The interior of the Coal Mine Canyon is part of the Hopi Nation and a Hopi guide is required to descend to the interior.
-There is a trail from the canyon rim to the interior but I could not find it.
-A web search suggests the trail is difficult and not photographically rewarding.
+There is a trail near the parking area from the canyon rim to the interior.
+The trail is difficult.
+I have shown an approximate route to the bottom of Coal Mine Canyon on the map below.

 If you wish to descend into Coal Mine Canyon legally you will need both a Navajo Nation permit to access the rim and a Hopi guide for the interior.
 For information on Hopi guided tours visit http://www.experiencehopi.com/authorized-hopi-guides.
 The site http://www.experiencehopi.com/faq has some additional information about hiking in the Hopi Nation.

 While in the Tuba City area there are many other places to stop at.
-There is a balanced round rock in the Navajo Nation seven miles south of Tuba City.
+There is a balanced round rock (Globe Rock) in the Navajo Nation seven miles south of Tuba City.
+I estimate the rock to be four feet in diameter with a weight of two tons.
+It is supported by a pedestal only one foot in diameter!
+There are several other round rocks in the area, but only Globe Rock is still on a pedestal.
+Globe Rock is shown as "Balanced Rock" on the USGS Moenkopi 24K topographic map.
+Globe Rock is best shot in the winter months near sunrise ands sunset.
 Blue Canyon can be visited with a Hopi guide.
 The Adeii Eichii cliffs are close to Cameron, AZ, a high clearance 4WD vehicle is needed.
 Until recently White Mesa Arch could be visited, permits are no longer being issued for this area but you may be able to get permission from the local leaseholder.
-Navajo Stand Rock and Margaret Arch are in the area but permits are not being issued currently, but again the local leaseholder may grant permission.
+Navajo Stand Rock and Margaret Arch are near White Mesa Arch but permits are not currently being issued, but again the local leaseholder may grant permission.

 Both early morning and late afternoon are good times during which to photograph the canyon.
 Unlike many other areas of Arizona summer is a good time to visit Coal Mine Canyon.
 It will be hot but hiking is minimal and there is a good chance of dramatic light and weather.
 The surrounding land is flat so lightning can be seen from far away.
 This makes Coal Mine Canyon a good relatively safe location for photographing lightning bolts.
 Due to high temperatures I would not recommend descending into the interior of the canyon in the summer.